fetchai/agents-aea/docs/integration.md

         :return: the balance.
         """
 ```
-The `get_balance` method will return the amount of tokens we hold for a specific address.
+The `get_balance` method returns the amount of tokens we hold for a specific address.
 ```

     @abstractmethod